mmvanheusden/SteamDepotDownloaderGUI/README.md

 Download the latest release for your operating system from [GitHub](https://github.com/mmvanheusden/SteamDepotDownloaderGUI/releases/latest).

+## Support
+If you need help, please open an issue.

+**⚠️ No support will be provided for binaries downloaded from unofficial mirrors like softpedia. ⚠️**

 ## Usage

 Enter everything you normally would in the DepotDownloader console.